23 Mar 2013

 each other using functions.

-It does not have powerful features like operator overloading, inheritance etc.
+It does not have powerful features

 It contains powerful features